Climate change

 Higg Index logo

-As a member of the Sustainable Apparel Coalition (SAC), the Amer Sports apparel and footwear brands measure supply chain emissions using the Higg Index Tools and continuously strive to reduce their scope 3 emissions together with their suppliers.
+As a member Cascale (fomerly Sustainable Apparel Coalition) the Amer Sports apparel and footwear brands measure supply chain emissions using the Higg Index Tools and continuously strive to reduce their scope 3 emissions together with their suppliers.
 Amer Sports plans to extend this approach to all brands.

 Amer Sports brands have ambitious climate targets